wonnor-pro/camment-react/README.md

-# Camment project with React
+# Camments project with React

-This repo is the React.js version of the camment project.
+This repo is the React.js version of the camments project.
 The primary aim for the camment project is to provide a platform to share engineering course reviews for the University of Cambridge.

 ### Basic structure
 We use `react.js` to control the routing, rendering and page logics.
 At the same time, the `express` is used as the middleware together with the `passport.js` module to host the raven login (for cambridge student authentication).